-1https://www.statista.com/statistics/258749/most-popular-global-mobilemessenger-apps/ privacy and security in group chat.
+To achieve these goals, we designed a 44-question survey that examines respondents' attitudes toward and experiences of privacy and security in group chat.
 The survey was split into four major topic areas-tool usage, group dynamics, privacy, and security.
 This survey was administered using Prolific (previously known as Prolific Academic), with 996 individuals completing the study.
-Half of the participants resided in the United States (US) and half in the United Kingdom (UK), helping us conduct an initial exploration on whether culture in these two localities would impact the results.
+Half of our survey respondents resided in the US and half in the UK, helping us conduct an initial exploration on whether national differences would impact the results.